History of the Soviet Union: Era of Stagnation (1964–1982)

 Soviet general secretary Leonid Brezhnev and US President Jimmy Carter sign the SALT II arms limitation treaty in Vienna on 18 June 1979.

-The history of the Soviet Union from 1964 to 1982, referred to as the Brezhnev Era, covers the period of Leonid Brezhnev's rule of the Union of Soviet Socialist Republics (USSR).
+The "Brezhnev Era" (from 1964 to 1982) covers the period of Leonid Brezhnev's rule of the Union of Soviet Socialist Republics (USSR).
 This period began with high economic growth and soaring prosperity but ended with a much weaker Soviet Union facing social, political, and economic stagnation.
 The average annual income stagnated because needed economic reforms were never fully carried out.

 Following the ousting of Nikita Khrushchev on 14 October 1964, Brezhnev replaced him as First Secretary, and Alexei Kosygin took over as Chairman of the Council of Ministers.
 Anastas Mikoyan, and later Nikolai Podgorny, became Chairmen of the Presidium of the Supreme Soviet.
 Alongside Andrei Kirilenko as organisational secretary, and Mikhail Suslov as chief ideologue, this group formed a reinvigorated collective leadership, which contrasted in form with the autocracy that characterized Khrushchev's rule.

 The collective leadership initially focused on stabilizing the Soviet Union and calming Soviet society.
 They also sought to accelerate economic growth, which had slowed considerably during Khrushchev's final years in power.
 In 1965, Kosygin initiated several economic reforms aimed at decentralizing the Soviet economy.
 These reforms initially spurred economic growth, but hard-liners within the Party halted them, fearing that they would undermine the Party's prestige and power.
 As a result, no further radical economic reforms were implemented during the Brezhnev era, leading to economic stagnation by the early-to-mid-1970s.
 By Brezhnev's death in 1982, Soviet economic growth had nearly come to a standstill.

 During this period, Brezhnev consolidated power, and by the early 1970s, he had established himself as the preeminent Soviet leader.
 The stabilization policy established a ruling gerontocracy, and political corruption became increasingly prevalent.
 Despite this, Brezhnev never launched any large-scale anti-corruption campaigns.
 The Soviet Union, thanks to the military buildup of the 1960s, solidified its status as a superpower during Brezhnev's rule.
 However, this era was also marked by the Era of Stagnation, a period characterized by economic, political, and social decline, which persisted under Brezhnev's successors, Yuri Andropov and Konstantin Chernenko.